Is Yoga Good for Pectus Excavatum?

 Always say hi to every person you get in touch with.

-This goes for the security guard, janitor, maid, garage attendant, cashier at the store, and anybody you may overlook in the course of your day.
+This goes for the security guard, janitor, maid, garage attendant, cashier, and anybody you may overlook in the course of your day.

 Stop being critical to your family members, co-workers, friends, and colleagues.